Home » Guides » Mastering the Button Position: Tips and Strategies

 Adjust for Your Opponent’s Skill

 Thus, they’ll make decisions based on that.
 Perhaps they’ll also widen their range and call more often than a beginner would.
-In such a scenario, you may need to shrink your range while keeping it wider than in the early positions.
+In such a scenario, you may need to shrink your range while still keeping it wider than in the early positions.

 Always Pay Attention to Others